weitblick/lowmark/README.md

 - Upload all files to a web server, **or**
 - Use the built-in PHP development server ([see below](#local-preview-server) for local preview).
+- The `local/` directory should not be transferred to the web server.
+It is not needed there.

 ---